Prosecutor: Stab attack on Salman Rushdie was 'preplanned' - NewsBreak

 Investigators were working to determine whether the assailant, born a decade after "The Satanic Verses" was published, acted alone.

-District Attorney Schmidt alluded to the fatwa as a potential motive in arguing against bail.
+District Attorney Schmidt alluded to the fatwa as a potential motive in arguing arguing against bail.

 "Even if this court were to set a million dollars bail, we stand a risk that bail could be met," Schmidt said.